jwknz/docs.jwk.nz/docs/index.md

     and are free for you to learn from.

     If I use some specific information from a site or person - I will credit them.

+I use GitHub for my repositories, so I will refer to GitHub by name, but if you use a service like BitBucket or GitLab, just exchange the details where relevant.